WhyRFoundation/foundation/2020/hackathon.md

 There will be multiple challenges that you can participate in.
 Each team can send a solution for each of the challenges.

-> To be annonced at the opening!
+> To be announced at the opening!

 ### Competition Rules